davmac314/libbmcxx/README.md

 Work-in-progress.

+*You may use and redistribute this code, in any form, without restriction.* There is no warranty expressed or implied.

+*Testing has been minimal.
+Use at your own risk*.

 Provides various C++ (and C) standard library components that are suitable for bare metal applications.
 Requires G++/Clang++ or something very compatible, and uses the C headers provided by the compiler (in `-ffreestanding` mode).
+Aims roughly for C++14 (but with a bit of later standards thrown in for good measure too).

 Note: no floating-point support or thread support (yet; both may be added as options later).

-The intention is to provide a useful subset of the C++ standard library, with various options useful for bare metal including exceptionless mode and float-less mode.
+The intention is to provide a useful subset of the C++ standard library, with various options useful for bare metal including exception-less mode and float-less mode.

-You may use and redistribute this code, in any form, without restriction.

 Currently provides (at least partial implementations of):
 - C "string" functions: `memcpy`, `memset`, `memmove`, `memcmp`